use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 }
 ```

-Note: as of now (Jul.
-26th, 2022. ink! v3.3.0), when doing cross-contract calling, emitting events will not work and compile errors will occur.
+Note: as of now (ink! v3.3.1), when using cross-contract calls, emitting events will not work and compile errors will occur.
 See [issue #1000](https://github.com/paritytech/ink/issues/1000).
 Furthermore, the compiler will throw an error saying that (for example) Erc20Ref does not implement `SpreadAllocate`.
 This [issue #1149](https://github.com/paritytech/ink/issues/1149) explains more and has a workaround.
 These issues will be fixed in [issue #1134](https://github.com/paritytech/ink/issues/1134).

 ### `submit generic transaction / dynamic cross-contract calling`